bhly/StudentLoanCalculator/README.md

 # StudentLoanCalculator
-A calculator for determining the approximate monthly payment on a student loan, as well as the lifetime interest paid. , based on principal and interest amounts inputted by user.
+This program calculates the monthly payment on a student loan, using the EMI equation.
+It also calculates the lifetime interest charges on the loan.

+Note that this program works for any loan, not just student loans.